 Living in a smaller market has meant wearing a lot of hats over the years, I’ve had some experience in almost every facet of photography, but have placed a specific emphasis on documentary/journalism and portrait work.
 I have a studio in Asheville, NC and am available for assignments both local and abroad.
-Clients include New York Times Magazine, Fortune, The New York Times, Al Jazeera America, The Wall Street Journal, Time.com, CNN, MSNBC, Wired.com, Associated Press, The Guardian, Bust Magazine, Huck Magazine (UK), Intro Magazine (Germany), and have exhibited work in multiple galleries in the Asheville area and the Asheville Art Museum.
+In 2017 I was awarded 2nd place in the “Feature Story” category in POYI “Pictures of the Year International” photo contest.
+Clients include National Geographic, Rolling Stone, New York Times Magazine, Outside Magazine, Fortune, The New York Times, Al Jazeera America, The Wall Street Journal, Time.com, New Republic, The Fader, CNN, MSNBC, Wired.com, Associated Press, The Guardian, Bust Magazine, Huck Magazine (UK), Intro Magazine (Germany), and have exhibited work in multiple galleries in the Asheville area and the Asheville Art Museum.

 828 606 9796